kiboschool/log-analyzer/Instructions.md

 System          6
 Functional      8

-Number of tests related to temperature is: 17
+Tests that are related to components: 20
 ```